walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 proximity presentation.
 The Wallet SDK remains the source of session, request, reader-authentication, trust, disclosure, and terminal-state meaning; the shared Compose UI renders those facts and performs only platform-owned permission, settings, lifecycle, screen-awake, and brightness actions.
+Before creating a session, the demo queries the SDK capabilities and automatically requests any runtime permission required by the selected proximity configuration.
+Radio, power, and settings remediation remains an explicit user action.

 The current journey displays Device Engagement as an accessible QR code and retrieves over the available Bluetooth Low Energy method.
 It supports per-document credential and element selection,